LorenzDuremdes/Second-Brain/interpersonal relationship.md

 # [[microsociology]]
 1. the most natural way for [[human]] beings to calm themselves when they are upset is by clinging to another person^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 125]
+2. adversity → interpersonal relationships^[The [[Happiness]] Hypothesis: Finding Modern Truth in Ancient Wisdom, p.
+149]
+	1. adversity can strenghten (some) interpersonal relationships e.g. more appreciation or filtering out those who do not care as much

 # [[emotion]]
 1. the face is showing 50% [[happiness]] and anger (neutral)^[https://youtu.be/5n6lDNacfk0?t=360, Alok Kanojia]